cwallacebailey/html_css_portfolio_project1/README.md

 # Deployment

+## Steps for Deployment

-The following steps can be followed to deploy this project on Github:
+The following steps can be followed to deploy this project on Github pages:

   1. In the GitHub repository, navigate to the Settings tab
   2. From the source section drop-down menu, select the Master Branch